 - 6 month pre-pay = $170

-Order a March StemBox and a portion of proceeds will be donated to AAUW, The American Association of University Women to continue their work of empowering women and girls through advocacy, education, philanthropy and research.
+Order a March StemBox and a portion of proceeds will be donated to AAUW, The American Association of University Women to continue their work of empowering women and girls through advocacy, education, philanthropy, and research.

-Green Works is the first official sponsor of StemBox and dedicated to helping the next generation of female scientists discover their natural potential.
+Green Works is the first official sponsor of StemBox and dedicated to helping the next generation of female scientists to discover their natural potential.
 Years ago, a dedicated, female scientist, Maria Ochomogo, led the team that created the laundry and household cleaners that make-up today’s Green Works line.
 The Green Works wipes were handy to wipe away lemon juice.

 Create a Comfortable Environment Where It’s Safe to Fail

 This is one of the reasons why I love the idea of performing experiments at home.
 In real life, experiments fail (I used to work in a biotech lab and saw it every day).
 And, that’s O.K.!
 Success with STEM requires a mindset that motivates kids to try again in different ways versus giving up on the task completely.